Difference Between DOS and Windows

 Key Differences between DOS and Windows

-Let us discuss some of the major differences between DOS vs Windows.
+Let us discuss some of the significant differences between DOS vs Windows.

 - The major difference between DOS and Windows is the interface.
 As stated above, DOS is a simple interface where you give text commands for everything.
 This is similar to the command prompt terminal in modern-day Windows OS.

 - Windows uses graphics to provide a more visually appealing interface.
 The introduction of the mouse made it easy to use.
 There was no longer any need to remember commands.
 All you had to do was click the mouse.
-Graphics also made it possible to play movies, images, games on the computer.
+Graphics also made it possible to play movies, images, and games on the computer.

 Fun Fact